1800 91 1800

 - Parties’ Roles.
 Customer, as Data Controller, appoints in2tel as a Data Processor to process the Personal Data on Customer’s behalf.
 The processing the Data Processor will perform on behalf of the Data Controller shall be regulated by this DPA.

 - Confidentiality.
-Data Processor shall ensure that any personnel whom Data Processor authorizes to process Personal Data on its behalf is subject to confidentiality obligations with respect to that Personal Data.
-The undertaking to confidentiality shall continue after the termination of the above-entitled activities.
+Data Processor shall ensure that any personnel whom Data Processor authorizes to process Personal Data on its behalf is subject to confidentiality obligations concerning that Personal Data.
+The confidentiality undertaking shall continue after the termination of the above-entitled activities.

 - Personal Data Breaches.
 Data Processor will notify the Data Controller as soon as practicable after it becomes aware of any of any Personal Data Breach affecting any Personal Data.
 At the Data Controller’s request, Processor will promptly provide the Data Controller with all reasonable assistance necessary to enable the Data Controller to notify relevant Personal Data Breaches to competent authorities and/or affected Data Subjects, if Data Controller is required to do so under the Data Protection Law.